LINBIT/virter/doc/provisioning.md

 Conceptually, this is similar to using `docker exec` on a running container and using a Dockerfile to build a Docker image, respectively.

 To define the provisioning process, Virter uses files in the [toml](https://github.com/toml-lang/toml) format.
 In such a file, each provisioning step can be specified, and Virter will execute them in order.
+Provisioning files are parsed strictly: any unknown keys will cause an error.
+This helps catch typos in field names early.

 A provisioning file can be used when building a VM image as such:
 ```sh